How To Talk To People: Starting A Conversation Or Small Talk

 These simple conversation starters are often enough to get the ball rolling, and may naturally lead to more profound conversations later on.

-Remain interested and attentive
+Maintain eye contact and remain interested and attentive

 Many people will notice and grow quickly frustrated if they see that you are not fully paying attention to the conversation.
 Be very attentive and listen closely to what they are saying.
 If you are paying attention, it will help the conversation flow naturally, because follow-up questions and relatable stories will inevitably arise.

-Don’t look at your phone
+Don’t look at your phone while having a conversation

 Social anxiety may drive you to hide or use a crutch when you're socializing -such as using your phone or avoiding eye contact- but these things can be off-putting to someone who does not know that you are dealing with anxiety, which can lead to the possibility of creating a negative experience or self-fulfilling prophecy.
 When overcoming social anxiety, it can be important to build positive social experiences that you can draw from in the future.

-Keep the conversation balanced
+Keep the conversations balanced

 It can be easy to talk too much or talk too little when you are in a conversation with a new person.
 However, you might not want a conversation to feel like an interview for either side.